 Software: Minimally-built website

-Hosting: Amazon Web Services
+Hosting: Amazon Web Services (learn about cloud hosting)

 A professional personal website doesn’t need to be a multi-page, in-depth site.
 In fact, this is a great example of how a single-page site can be incredibly effective for someone who wants to just give a brief overview and link out to other information.
+It’s like a resume website, but better.

 We also liked how Ian showcases his personality in the copy, and added an extra piece of customization with the sketch of him (instead of using a photo).
 Remember that your personal website should show off YOU personally — which means including a bit of your personality throughout.